bonifield/splunk_on_security_onion/README.md

 ### If using Ubuntu and not Security Onion, this requires that Zeek (Bro) produce logs in JSON format, and the monitor paths be changed as necessary in the server's inputs.conf file.
 Otherwise, all configurations should work exactly the same.

 ### TODO
+- Field modifications:  CEF compliance, better extractions (index-time and search-time), MORE extractions/fixes as needed (there are definitely some I missed)
 - Create scripts and/or GPOs to install the forwarders across a network
 - Actually utilize Splunk's ability to create new (non-default) certificates when deploying to hosts
 - Add hardening guide (unlikely)
 - Repo for Win/Sysmon on ELK, the exact reverse of this project
-- Field modifications:  CEF compliance, better extractions (index-time and search-time), MORE extractions/fixes as needed (there are definitely some I missed)
+- Snort and OSSEC parsers
+- Custom Python scripts that enrich the indexes, provide lookups, API calls, etc
 - Visual map of how these configs interact with each other

 ## INSTRUCTIONS